 Erin K. Barnes is a Denver-based writer of memoir, speculative fiction, music journalism, and travel.
-A synesthete, PR wing woman, mother, and Colorado native, she penned a travel book of quick escapes from the city called Easy Weekend Getaways from Denver and Boulder, out May 19 through Countryman Press/W.W.
+A synesthete, PR wing woman, mother, and Colorado native, she penned a travel book of quick escapes from the city called Easy Weekend Getaways from Denver and Boulder, released May 19 of 2020 through Countryman Press/W.W.
 Norton.
-It’s an easy guide to romantic getaways, boozy stopovers, foodie indulgences, wild adventures and spiritual journeys.
+It’s an easy guide to romantic getaways, boozy stopovers, foodie indulgences, wild adventures, and spiritual journeys.
 Erin collected unique destinations and the stories behind them like the gleaming keys that hang from the Baldpate Inn.
 She was most interested in the wild and dogged Gold Rush spirit that lives on in Colorado eccentrics who’ve forged spaces for themselves, like the metalcrafted dragon of Bishop Castle, the alpine charm of Carousel of Happiness, the Victorian gothic grit of haunted mining towns, the glowing kitsch of Neon Alley, the majestic weirdness of the San Luis Valley, and other triumphs of determination.

 While nursing her son, Erin wrote a bedtime novel to lull readers to sleep with fantastical dreamworld imagery.
 The result is Tintabula, an oxytocin-soaked psychic meditation on her family’s differently-wired brains.
 While her children won’t be able to read it for some time, she wrote this YA speculative fiction for them.
 Erin revisited her rebellious youth with a low art exploration of the Fort Collins punk scene of the ‘90s, Glory Guitars: Memoir of a Teenage Degenerate.
 The scene’s wastoid punks and sexual nihilism provide no shortage of cheap thrills, as well as a sharp lens to explore gender stereotypes that bind us all.
 Glory Guitars straddles this dichotomy like it’s a live rocket: joyful, explosive, visceral, manic and gut-punchingly heartbreaking.
-She hopes her children never read that one.